 - The American Clean Energy Leadership Act of 2009 would have established a renewable energy standard and addressed several other energy-related issues.

-Senate Majority Leader Harry Reid (D-NV) was expected to combine elements of the climate and energy legislative proposals into a comprehensive climate bill.
+Senate Majority Leader Harry Reid (D-Nev.) was expected to combine elements of the climate and energy legislative proposals into a comprehensive climate bill.
 Citing a lack of bipartisan support in the Senate, however, Reid announced in July 2010 that upcoming energy legislation would not include a cap on greenhouse emissions.
 This effectively ended action on climate legislation for the 111th Congress.

 2012: Shoring up flood protection.
 Funding the National Flood Insurance Program, established in 1968, is important for the many communities likely to face increased flooding from sea level-rise and more frequent and extreme downpours.
 In May 2012, Congress passed the National Flood Insurance Program Extension Act reauthorizing the program for five years, ending a series of short-term extensions.
 The bill was a major step toward actuarial pricing and full accounting of climate risk, ensuring that climate impact projections are factored into future calculations of flood risk.
 Although the word “climate” does not appear in the text, the bill directed the Federal Emergency Management Agency to use “the best available science regarding future changes in sea levels, precipitation, and intensity of hurricanes” — likely projected impacts of climate change — as it updates flood maps and sets insurance premiums.

 2015: Extension/phasedown of renewable energy tax credits.
 After more than 20 years of regular extensions of the production tax credit for wind power and investment tax credit for solar power, Congress agreed in late 2015 on a multi-year extension and ultimate phase-out of the incentives.
 The tax credits have been critical in making renewable energy cost-competitive and continue to help reduce carbon emissions from power sector in the absence of federal regulations.
-The production tax credit will phase out through 2019.
-The investment tax credit for solar will end in 2021.